nicolamasotti/eyes-tracking-with-kinect-WPF/README.md

-# Head Tracking with Kinect for Windows 2
+# Eyes Tracking with Kinect for Windows 2

-This application tracks a person’s head by means of the Microsoft Kinect sensor.
+This application tracks a person’s eyes by means of the Microsoft Kinect sensor.
-Head coordinates are sent over the local network via UDP.
+Eyes coordinates are sent over the local network via UDP.

 ## Requirements